 Adult Congenital Heart Disease

-Our program transitions children with congenital heart disease to adult care between the ages of 18 and 21, depending on when the patient is ready.
-Our team includes both pediatric cardiologists and adult cardiologists with expertise in congenital heart disease.
-This allows you to receive the appropriate level of care for your condition, helping you to avoid long-term complications that can be preventable.
+The Baystate Health Congenital Heart Disease Program transitions children with congenital heart disease to adult care between the ages of 18 and 21, depending on when it’s right for you.
+Our team includes both pediatric cardiologists and adult cardiologists who are experts in congenital heart disease.